 TC Energy (TRP) Received its Third Buy in a Row

-After J.P.
-Morgan and Merrill Lynch gave TC Energy (NYSE: TRP) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Christine Cho, CFA maintained a Buy rating on TC Energy yesterday and set a price target of C$60.00.
-The company’s shares closed last Monday at $38.31.
+After Barclays and Merrill Lynch gave TC Energy (NYSE: TRP) a Buy rating last month, the company received another Buy, this time from Tudor Pickering.
+Analyst Matthew Taylor, CA, CFA reiterated a Buy rating on TC Energy today.
+The company’s shares closed last Tuesday at $44.30.

-According to TipRanks.com, CFA is a 2-star analyst with an average return of -1.2% and a 50.3% success rate.
-CFA covers the Basic Materials sector, focusing on stocks such as Enterprise Products Partners, Cheniere Energy Partners, and Dcp Midstream Partners.

-TC Energy has an analyst consensus of Moderate Buy, with a price target consensus of $49.81, implying a 42.8% upside from current levels.
-In a report issued on March 9, Merrill Lynch also upgraded the stock to Buy.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for TC Energy with a $50.20 average price target, which is a 17.9% upside from current levels.
+In a report issued on March 16, UBS also upgraded the stock to Buy with a C$65.00 price target.

 See today’s analyst top recommended stocks >>